 His critically acclaimed work has been reviewed in numerous newspapers and art magazines in Canada, South Africa and the U.S.A.

-Venter was born in 1953 in the Eastern Cape of South Africa.
-He graduated from Port Elizabeth School of Art and Design in 1976.
+Born in 1953 in the Eastern Cape of South Africa, he graduated from Port Elizabeth School of Art and Design in 1976.
 He lectured at the University of Fort Hare, Republic of the Ciskei, and the Port Elizabeth School of Art and Design, South Africa.

-Venter immigrated to Canada in 1989 and currently lives on Saltspring Island, British Columbia.
+Immigrating to Canada in 1989, the artist currently lives on Salt Spring Island, British Columbia.